How to answer “Why do you deserve this scholarship?” essay prompt (with examples!)

 Ready to Start Answering an Essay Prompt Like This?

 Now that you’ve got a better grasp on how to answer a prompt like, “Explain why you deserve this scholarship,” we think you’re ready to start writing and applying to scholarships!
 Get started by signing up for a free profile with Going Merry.
-You can write your essay and apply to thousands of scholarships all in one place without leaving the site.
+You can write your essay and apply to thousands of scholarships.
 Just think of us as your one-stop shop for all things scholarships, including essay writing resources.